sighupio/add-on-registry/katalog/harbor/MAINTENANCE.md

 The Ingress manifest `katalog/harbor/distributions/common/ingress.yml` will be found at `vendor/ingress/ingress.yaml`, as usual check for differences.

-### Jobservice

-We add an additional PVC for scan reports, so you will NOT find it in the vendor folder.

 ### Demos / Testing

 All the following examples are tested in the pipeline